MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 1. Repeat the previous two steps for each sensor you want to test.

-1. From the Microsoft Defender XDR **Devices** page, open the details page for the computer you ran the connectivity test from.
-Select the **Timeline** tab to view the following activity:
+1. Access the device details page for the computer you ran the connectivity test from, either from the **Devices** page or by searching for device name.

+1. On the device details tab, select the **Timeline** tab to view the following activity:

     - **Events**: DNS queries performed to a specified domain name
     - **Action type** MdiDnsQuery